Hey guys, in this article, we are going to discuss diary studies and why they are useful for UX testing. So keep reading.

 Questionnaire-Based

 Users fill out a predetermined questionnaire according to their own time to make up this category.
-Questions may be either open-ended or closed; either format is acceptable as long as they are directed toward eliciting information about a desired behavior or outcome.
+Questions may be either open-ended or closed; either format is acceptable as long as they are directed toward eliciting information about a desired behaviour or outcome.

 Discreet Form

 This variety of forms is typically short and easy to fill out in the comfort of one’s own home.
-It’s less regimented than a questionnaire, so users can discuss any aspect of the product they like.
+It’s less controlled than a questionnaire, so users can discuss any aspect of the product they like.

 Make A Survey or Form

 If your form is freeform, you’ll need to provide a list of potential responses.
 You can ask broad questions like “Since when was your entire experience?” or more narrow ones that get at the heart of your research.
-There’s also the option of not providing any direction at all; instead of asking customers to share their thoughts on the goods in free-form text.
-Also, this course of action may be less regimented; but it has the potential to yield more fascinating and novel outcomes.
+There’s also the option of not providing any direction at all instead of asking customers to share their thoughts on the goods in free-form text.
+Also, this course of action may be less controlled, but it has the potential to yield more fascinating and novel outcomes.

 The Best Ways To Draw In New Members